tybeck/pure-angular-advanced-searchbox/README.md

 $scope.sConfig = {
-    'delay': 1000, /* How long before paasb fires off a change event */ 'store': true /* Should we store our query/caching in local storage? */ };
+    'delay': 1000, /* How long before paasb fires off a change event */ 'store': true /* Should we store our query/caching in local storage? */ 'showMagnifierAlways': false /* Should we keep magnifier or remove it when there is some sort of query/filter? */ };

 $scope.sFilterOperators = [